KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 ### The Event Horizon of Zenon

 🕳️ Zenon marks the event horizon of all cognition, awareness, motion, and potential.
 Past that point nothing can be said — not because it is empty, but because it is ineffable.
 Expression, relation, and distinction are left behind.
 From within structure, the crossing past Zenon appears as "loss" only because definable being cannot follow.
-In structural terms it is not loss but integration beyond totality.
+In structural terms it is not loss but saturation beyond totality.

 Essence and identity remain, in a mode where all definition fails.
 It is the ultimate integration, not cessation.